Are shutters blackout?

 Are shutters better at eliminating light than blinds or curtains?

 Curtains and fabric blinds (even if blackout lined) tend to leak light at the sides.
 Depending on the window, shutters (without an integrated blackout system) commonly offer an increased level of darkness.
 Compared to venetian blinds, shutters are often significantly better at eliminating light.
+If you’re unsure whether to choose shutters or blinds, check out our shutters vs blinds comparison for more insights.

 Do I need blackout shutters?